arcmags/usync/README.rst

 text file.
 It works well for syncing various machines up with my central storage server.

-It's got colored output and it's syntax was made to be kinda like git.
+It's got colored output and its syntax was made to be kinda like git.
 Now I can just type ``usync push`` to sync up with my rpi on the fly.
 What more could you want?